International Sharing of Personal Health Data for Research

 In the report “International sharing of personal health data for research”, ALLEA, the European Academies’ Science Advisory Council (EASAC), and the Federation of European Academies of Medicine (FEAM) discuss how global sharing of health data benefits public research, describe the challenges imposed by the GDPR, and provide possible solutions through adapting or expanding the existing legal framework.

 This is the first report published by the tripartite collaboration between ALLEA, EASAC, and FEAM and benefits from the complementary expertise joined in these networks.
 ALLEA has significant interest in sharing and using data (e.g. “Flourishing in a data-enabled society” and “Sustainable and FAIR data sharing in the Humanities”) and will ensure that the project takes a broad and interdisciplinary perspective.
 EASAC has a history of interest in optimising the use of health research data, and worked together with FEAM in providing evidence on the value of research and the need for collaborative activity, in previous discussions with the European Commission and Parliament (e.g. ‘’Protecting health and scientific research in the Data Protection Regulation’’).
 FEAM has collaborated with numerous health stakeholders to issue recommendations in view of the discussions preceding the GDPR (e.g. “Ensuring a healthy future for scientific research through the Data Protection Regulation”).

-ALLEA, jointly with FEAM and EASAC, published an open letter to the EU Health Commissioner on the Implications of the ECJ decision on the “Shrems II” for international sharing of health data for research.
+Previously, ALLEA, FEAM and EASAC published a joint open letter to the EU Health Commissioner on the Implications of the ECJ decision on the “Shrems II” for international sharing of health data for research.